Unique continuation principles for finite-element discretizations of the Laplacian: Unique continuation

 \begin{lemma} If every internal angle, $\alpha$, of every simplex element in the mesh satisfies $0 < \alpha \leq \frac{\pi}{2}$, then every off-diagonal entry of the $P_1(\Omega)$ finite-element stiffness matrix, $A$, is non-positive. \end{lemma}

 \begin{proof} See~\cite[Theorem 1]{MR3216818}. \end{proof}

-We note that~\cite{MR3216818} and much of the related literature state results such as \Cref{thm:P1_Mmatrix} in terms of {\it M-matrices} (see~\cite{MR1298430, RSVarga_2000} for a definition and more details).
+\begin{rem} We note that~\cite{MR3216818} and much of the related literature states results such as \Cref{thm:P1_Mmatrix} in terms of {\it M-matrices} (see~\cite{MR1298430, RSVarga_2000} for a definition and more details).
 However, non-positive off-diagonals are a direct consequence of being an M-matrix, so we state the obvious corollary above as \Cref{thm:P1_Mmatrix}, since this is what we need below.
-This implies the following result for triangular meshes.
+We also note that \cite[Theorem 1]{MR3216818} gives conditions on the mesh that lead to M-matrix structure for more general elliptic operators and hence enables generalization of our results to such cases. \end{rem}